 How do I fix Windows activation?

-Use KMSPico activator to fix any Windows Activation issues.
-You can also go to the Settings and navigate to Updates & Security and then to the Activation menu.
-There you will see the troubleshoot button, just click it and the troubleshooting wizard will start.
+Use the KMSPico activator to fix any Windows Activation issues.
+You can also go to Settings and navigate to Updates & Security and then to the Activation menu.
+There you will see the troubleshooting button, just click it and the troubleshooting wizard will start.